Program: B.A., Psychology

 - Present a project at the Department of Psychology’s Honors Forum.
 The project must be conducted under the supervision of a faculty member in Psychology and may be an empirical research project, a literature review project or a community project.

-- Maintain a minimum 3.5 GPA in all of their upper division Psychology coursework.
+- Maintain a minimum 3.5 GPA across all of their upper division Psychology coursework.

-If an honors student fails to meet or maintain any of the requirements of the program, he or she will be immediately dropped from the program.
+If an honors student fails to meet or maintain any of the requirements of the program, the student will be immediately dropped from the program.

 Upon successful completion of the program, students will receive an honors designation on their diploma and transcript.